 Learn more about the dedicated training module on teaching online of the Let’s TEFL course

 Getting Online Teacher Training

 The vast majority of TEFL courses include no specific training for teaching online.
 They focus mostly on traditional teaching skills meant for an overseas classroom.

-However, with teaching English online it’s very different from teaching in a classroom.
+However, teaching English online is very different from teaching in the classroom.

 You will usually have just 1-4 students per lesson, and you need to find ways to engage them through the internet.
 They will likely be sat at home, possibly in a busy room with other distractions, and you will have to use extra techniques to make sure they pay attention and learn something in your lessons.

 The Let’s TEFL 120-hour course is one of the only courses which includes a whole extra video module with specific training for teaching online.

 This module is presented by a real online teacher and equips you with a wide range of techniques.